Your Guide to Active Ingredients, From Retinol to Zinc OxideJuly 07, 2023

 What Is an Active Ingredient?

 “Actives are the first thing that I look at when I decide to choose a skincare product,” says Dr. Houshmand.
 “An active ingredient has been proven in a lab by research to change the skin in some way; it's an ingredient that has data behind it.”

 These important ingredients can be the difference between a product that’s effective in treating or targeting specific skin concerns and one that’s not.
 “To me, as a dermatologist, an active ingredient is the ingredient that’s doing what the product is supposed to help with,” she adds.
 In an acne product, for example, common actives are salicylic acid and benzoyl peroxide, while in an anti-aging moisturizer, hyaluronic acid may be the key ingredient.

 To target signs of aging, Dr. Houshmand recommends using a product that contains retinol, a derivative of vitamin A. Retinol is considered the gold standard in anti-aging.
 It’s been shown to improve cellular turnover and boost collagen production, resulting in minimized fine lines and wrinkles and a more youthful appearance in general.

 For Sun Protection:

-To get rid of forms of hyperpigmentation like dark spots, Dr. Houshmand suggests looking for products that feature alpha-hydroxy-acids (AHAs) or vitamin C as active ingredients.
+To get rid of forms of discoloration like dark spots, Dr. Houshmand suggests looking for products that feature alpha hydroxy acids (AHAs) or vitamin C as active ingredients.
 AHAs help fade dark spots by exfoliation, while vitamin C has been shown to block production of abnormal pigmentation.